kshitijjan/QR-Code-Generator/README.md

-Write text or URl and instantly generate QR Code
+Write text or URL and instantly generate a QR Code